SettRaziel/ruby_visualization/README.md

-               extreme values below the legend, excludes -c -i             argument: <index>; shows the dataset at index, if index lies within [1,2, ..., number of datasets], excludes -a, -d and -t -r, --range    arguments: <start> <end>; prints all datasets within the range of the provided arguments, excludes -i, -t -t, --time     arguments: <x> <y> ; creates a timeline for the given coordinate
+               extreme values below the legend, excludes -c -i             argument: <index>; shows the dataset at index, if index lies within [1,2, ..., number of datasets], excludes -a, -d and -t -l              prints extended informations for the color legend -r, --range    arguments: <start> <end>; prints all datasets within the range of the provided arguments, excludes -i, -t -t, --time     arguments: <x> <y> ; creates a timeline for the given coordinate